sukanyasipaul9/Sales-Insights/README.md

-This Power BI dashboard provides an analytical overview of Sales Insights for a retail business.
+This Excel dashboard provides an analytical overview of Sales Insights for a retail business.
 It helps understand sales performance, customer behavior, and product trends through interactive visuals and KPIs.

 📈 Key Metrics
 Gross Percentage: 4761.90